jaccomoc/jactl/docs/pages/language-guide.md

 [x:1, y:2]
 ```

-Note that in Jacsal, you do not write explicit constructors for classes.
+Note that in Jactl, you do not write explicit constructors for classes.
 To instantiate a class you use the `new` operator followed by the class name and then a list of arguments that become
 the values for the mandatory fields of the class (in the order in which the fields are declared).